- Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Expats should be aware of the tax implications when working in Kenya.
 Kenya Revenue Authority manages all tax-related matters in the country and their website is comprehensive, offering several online services and tax guides.
 Still, for expats not clued up on accounting and tax processes, it’s best to enlist the services of tax specialists.
 As tax regulations are subject to change, these specialists will be familiar with the latest guidelines.

 Income tax is on a graduated scale based on how much one earns.
 The rate varies at 5 percent increments from 10 to 30 percent for the highest earnings.
 Non-cash benefits also tend to be taxed.
-Expat employees regularly receive a generous employment package and have benefits such as housing, utilities, furniture, a company car and school fees of dependants.
+Expat employees regularly receive generous employment packages and have benefits such as housing, utilities, furniture, a company car and school fees of dependants.

 One of the main questions that expats have regarding tax in their host country is what it means to be considered a resident for tax purposes.
 In Kenya, this includes anyone with a permanent home in the country as well as those without a permanent home, but being present for at least 183 days in one tax year.
 It also includes residents without a permanent home, but who have resided in Kenya during the tax year and previous two years for at least 122 days a year.